modelscope/FunClip/README.md

 <a name="On Going"></a>
 ## On Going🌵

-- FunClip will support Whisper model for English users, coming soon.
+- [ ] FunClip will support Whisper model for English users, coming soon.
-- FunClip will future explore the abilities of large langage model based AI clipping, welcome to discuss about prompt setting and clipping, etc.
+- [x] FunClip will further explore the abilities of large langage model based AI clipping, welcome to discuss about prompt setting and clipping, etc.
+- [ ] Reverse periods choosing while clipping.
+- [ ] Removing silence periods.

 <a name="Install"></a>
 ## Install🔨